itsmillertim3/perform2021/Mainframe/content/03_Capture_Application_Data_With_CICS_SDK/index.md

 - Go to ISPF
 - Submit 20 DADC test transactions using JCL in `<userid>.JCL(ADKTRAN)`
 - Note the execution time of the transactions
-- Check any messages in the system log by going to `sdsf` and typing `log'
+- Check any messages in the system log by going to `sdsf` and typing `log`
 - At the bottom you will see messages like these (check those prefixed with your own CICS region `HVDACnnn`):

 ```